 3. What three top ways have you found to be best for networking with potential buyers as well as other artists?

-For meeting other artist, local art leagues are a good way to meet other artist.
-Many of these artists are retired and do art part time and participate in art league shows.
-Some of the artists try to sell their art and have a full or part time home business doing so.
-Most of these art organizations are geared mostly to amateur artist but some such as the Sonoran Arts League in Cave Creek have many professional artists and have meeting relating to the art business more than most leagues.
+For meeting other artists, local art leagues are a good way to meet other artists.
+Many of these artists are retired and do art part-time and participate in art league shows.
+Some of the artists try to sell their art and have a full or part-time home business doing so.
+Most of these art organizations are geared mostly to the amateur artist but some such as the Sonoran Arts League in Cave Creek have many professional artists and have meetings relating to the art business more than most leagues.

-You can also meet other artist by getting your art into juried group shows that you submit to and going to the artist receptions.
-You can also meet other artist by going to other art events as a visitor and you will generally find more artists at the artist receptions than during regular gallery hours.
+You can also meet other artists by getting your art into juried group shows that you submit to and going to the artist receptions.
+You can also meet other artists by going to other art events as a visitor and you will generally find more artists at the artist receptions than during regular gallery hours.

 In more populated areas, you can probably find a club or group of people that is more geared to professional creative's.
 This would be a good place to network.
 Check out Meetup groups or call related professional organizations if they know of any clubs or organizations that you could join.

-Also on networking with potential buyers this really depends on your photography specialty.
-If I was a wedding photographer, I would do some of the wedding conventions that they have in the Phoenix area or make arrangements with businesses that deal with weddings such as cake makers, wedding dress makers or wedding event places that offer referrals to wedding photographers.
+Also on networking with potential buyers really depends on your photography specialty.
+If I was a wedding photographer, I would do some of the wedding conventions that they have in the Phoenix area or make arrangements with businesses that deal with weddings such as cake makers, wedding dressmakers or wedding event places that offer referrals to wedding photographers.

 Many people use social media such as Facebook, Twitter, LinkedIn or gallery sites such as Fine Art America and participate in the discussions that make your art stick out from the many other artists.
 Most people say to select just one social media site to start and concentrate your efforts on that social media site.
 It may be difficult to tell if your efforts from social media relate directly to sales but if I get a call, I ask them how they heard about me.